monta-app/static/privacy-policy.md

 Monta is fully committed to safeguarding the confidentiality, integrity, and security of all personal data collected during this process.
 Such data will be handled in strict accordance with applicable data protection and privacy laws, as outlined elsewhere in this Privacy Policy.
 For a comprehensive understanding of how we collect, process, store, and protect your personal information, please refer to the relevant sections of this document.
 Should you have any questions or require further clarification regarding our KYC and AML procedures, please do not hesitate to contact us at privacy@monta.com.

-Data relating to this will be stored for a minimum period of 7 years or such longer period that certain legal requirements dictate
+Data relating to this will be stored for a minimum period of 7 years or such longer period that certain legal requirements dictate.

  8. Your rights